IQ404/8599-ray-tracer/README.md

 	// Now, unit_direction.y() is between [-1,1], we normalize this range to [0,1] as follows: double height_weighting = 0.5 * (unit_direction.y() + 1.0);
 	// Apply linear interpolation to blend white (at the bottom) and blue (at the top):
-	// Note: the interpolation is NOT linear on the viewport return (1 - height_weighting) * ColorRGB { 1.0, 1.0, 1.0 } + height_weighting * ColorRGB{ 0.5,0.7,1.0 };
+	// Note: the interpolation is NOT linear on the viewport. return (1 - height_weighting) * ColorRGB { 1.0, 1.0, 1.0 } + height_weighting * ColorRGB{ 0.5,0.7,1.0 };
 }